 With an A.B. summa cum laude in Social Studies from Harvard, and an M.Phil. and PhD in Philosophy from Cambridge, where she studied as a Marshall, Truman, and Phi Beta Kappa scholar, Professor Lane’s work has focused on the history of political thought and political philosophy, with distinctive strength in ancient Greek political thought while spanning both the ancients and the moderns.
 This wide range is reflected in the fact that she is a contributor to both the Cambridge History of Greek and Roman Political Thought (2000), of which she was also an Associate Editor, and the Cambridge History of Twentieth-Century Political Thought (2003).
 She has contributed widely to broadcast and print media, and given public lectures in France, Italy, Germany, the United Kingdom, the Netherlands, New Zealand, Australia, Canada and the United States.
 In the fall of 2023, she will begin to deliver an extended series of public lectures both in person and online as the Professor of Rhetoric at Gresham College, a non-degree-granting institution that has been offering free public lectures in London since 1597.

 Professor Lane’s research in the area of ancient Greek and Roman political theory is reflected in the six Carlyle Lectures that she delivered at the University of Oxford in 2018 ‘Constitutions before Constitutionalism: Classical Greek Ideas of Office and Rule’.
 The lectures, explored the vocabulary, practices, and norms of political office and relationships of rule in ancient Greek polities, illustrated by two episodes relating to the brief period of power held by the ‘Thirty’ in Athens, and then how the ideas embedded in these practices were both employed and transformed by Aristotle, Xenophon, and especially Plato.
-While the lectures offered a reading of those topics in the Republic, the monograph based on them will draw on related research (both published and forthcoming) on the Statesman, and also on the Laws, to offer a new reading of the centrality of office and rule in Plato’s political thought: it is currently under preparation for publication in 2022 by Princeton University Press as a monograph entitled Of Rule and Office: Plato’s Ideas of the Political.
+While the lectures offered a reading of those topics in the Republic, the monograph based on them draws also on Plato’s Statesman and Laws, in offering a new reading of the centrality of office and rule in Plato’s political thought.
+It was published in June 2023 by Princeotn University Press with the title, Of Rule and Office: Plato’s Ideas of the Political.